ewjay/fapiwiki/FAPI_Meeting_Notes_2022-06-01_Atlantic.rst

   * Specs are formally verified
   * Certification program verifies implementations
-  * Serves as an informal, global defense against the global threat of criminal networks and rogue nation states…
+  * Serves as an ***informal***, global defense against the global threat of criminal networks and rogue nation states…

 * Capable of evolving with technological change to keep pace with the rapidly evolving sector